Abu Hudhayfah al-Ansari

-Abu Hudhayfah al-Ansari (أبو حذيفة الأنصاري) is a spokesman of the Islamic State.
-He was announced as the spokesman in a speech released by Al-Furqan Foundation media in August 2023.
+Abu Hudhayfah al-Ansari (أبو حذيفة الأنصاري) was the spokesman of the Islamic State (IS) from 2023 until his alleged death in 2026.

+Abu Hudhayfah al-Ansari was announced as the spokesman in a speech released by Al-Furqan Foundation media in August 2023.
 He replaced Abu Omar al-Muhajir as the spokesman of the Islamic State, who was arrested by Tahrir al-Sham.

-History
+He was reportedly killed in a joint operation by the Yemeni Armed Forces and the Saudi-led coalition forces in Yemen in late August or early September 2026, however the Islamic State has not confirmed al-Ansari's death.

+Islamic State spokesman

-In August 2023 he announced the killing of the fourth Islamic State Caliph, Abu al-Hussein al-Husseini al-Qurashi, announcing Abu Hafs al-Hashimi al-Qurashi as his successor, and threatened to increase attacks after US withdrawal.
-Nothing is known yet about the identity of Abu Hudhayfah.
+In August 2023, Abu Hudhayfah al-Ansari announced the killing of the fourth Islamic State Caliph, Abu al-Hussein al-Husseini al-Qurashi, announcing Abu Hafs al-Hashimi al-Qurashi as his successor, and threatened to increase attacks after U.S. withdrawal.
+Nothing was known yet about the identity of Abu Hudhayfah.
 In August 2023, Mina Al-Lami, a Jihadist specialist for BBC Monitoring, speculated on Twitter that Abu Hudhayfah is possibly an Iraqi.
 In January 2024, Abu Hudayfah released an audio discussing the Gaza war.

+In February 2026, Abu Hudayfah urged IS militants in Syria to fight the new Syrian government.